rbuitragoc/shrink/README.md

 `shrink stats: http://shri.nk/emI05`

-Finally, your shrunk URL can be disabled temporarily, but passing the `toggle:` command.
+Finally, your shrunk URL can be disabled temporarily, by passing the `toggle:` command.
 It will return 409 if the URL is used while disabled.
 This call is a switch to alternate between 'enabled' and 'disabled' status.

 `shrink toggle: http://www.bbc.co.uk`